Nerluc37/PoeRaceHUD/README.md

 Q: I don't like the setup you have.
 Can I modify it?<br>
 A: Yes to some extend.
 Please check the application.conf file comments.
 You can modify a few things.

+Q: How can I shut down the application?<br>
+A: Close the command line window running sbt or press Ctrl+C there.

 ## Feedback

 Any question, request, feedback is welcome.
 Please use the Issues